Przemysł II: Alliance with Henry III of Głogów

 The loss of Lesser Poland did not prevent Przemysł II from actively participating in national politics.
-In the early 1290s (probably shortly after the death of Henryk IV Probus), he entered in a close alliance with Henry III of Głogów.
-Details of this treaty are not preserved, and the only historic knowledge of this matter derives from a document issued by Władysław I the Elbow-high in Krzywiń on 10 March 1296, in which he emphasizes that Henry III had good rights over Greater Poland.
-Rejected the idea of kinship (who the Elbow-high could claim due to his marriage to Hedwig of Kalisz), it seems justified the view that in the early 1290s (certainly before January 1293, when Przemysł II became involved with the Elbow-high) a treaty was signed in which the ruler of Greater Poland give rights of succession to the Duke of Głogów.
+In the early 1290s (probably shortly after the death of Henry Probus), he entered into a close alliance with Henry III of Głogów.
+Details of this treaty are not preserved, and the only historic knowledge of this matter derives from a document issued by Władysław I Łokietek in Krzywiń on 10 March 1296, in which he emphasizes that Henry III had good rights over Greater Poland.
+Rejected the idea of kinship (who Władysław I Łokietek could claim due to his marriage to Jadwiga of Kalisz), it seems justified the view that in the early 1290s (certainly before January 1293, when Przemysł II became involved with Władysław I Łokietek) a treaty was signed in which the ruler of Greater Poland give rights of succession to the Duke of Głogów.

 Congress of Kalisz

-In January 1293, political talks occurred in Kalisz between Przemysł II, Władysław I the Elbow-high, and his brother Casimir II of Łęczyca.
-Details about the conversations are unknown; however two documents survive in which the succession of the throne of Kraków (although only theoretical, because the Duchy was in the hands of Wenceslaus II) would be in the following order: first Przemysł II, then the Elbow-High, and finally Casimir II of Łęczyca.
+In January 1293, political talks occurred in Kalisz between Przemysł II, Władysław I Łokietek, and his brother Casimir II of Łęczyca.
+Details about the conversations are unknown; however, two documents survive in which the succession to the throne of Kraków (although only theoretical, because the Duchy was in the hands of Wenceslaus II) would be in the following order: first Przemysł II, then Władysław I Łokietek, and finally Casimir II of Łęczyca.
 In addition, they promised to help each other in the recovery of this land by any one of them and annually pay 300 pieces of fine silver to the Archbishop of Gniezno, with the obligation to duplicate the amount during the first two years.
 Conversations in Kalisz were certainly sensitive, and the initiator was without doubt Archbishop Jakub Świnka.
 The main motivation was probably to reinforce the anti-Bohemian coalition, in which the allies undertook to help each other.
-Przemysł II also named the Elbow-high as his successor in Greater Poland in the case of his death without male heirs (although it is possible that, as in the case of Henry III of Głogów, they signed a treaty of mutual inheritance).
-In spite of the arrangements there are no known actions by the coalition.
+Przemysł II also named Władysław I Łokietek as his successor in Greater Poland in the case of his death without male heirs (although it is possible that, as in the case of Henry III of Głogów, they signed a treaty of mutual inheritance).
+In spite of the arrangements, there are no known actions by the coalition.
 Casimir II of Łęczyca died on 10 June 1294 in the Battle of Trojanów against Lithuania.

-At the Congress of Kalisz, the marriage between Władysław I the Elbow-high and Hedwig of Kalisz, Przemysł II's cousin and daughter of Bolesław the Pious, was probably arranged (and possibly performed).
+At the Congress of Kalisz, the marriage between Władysław I Łokietek and Jadwiga of Kalisz, Przemysł II's cousin and daughter of Bolesław the Pious, was probably arranged (and possibly performed).